 If Your Life is in Danger, Leave at Once!

 If he tried to kill you or threatened to do so, leave and don’t look back.
 Ask for a restraining order against him from a court too.
-Ask the judge to give your children custody too, unless you want your ex to call the police on you for “kidnapping” your children.
+Ask the judge to give your children custody too, or obtain it with the assistance of a full custody attorney like Kania Law, unless you want your ex to call the police on you for “kidnapping” your children.

 Now it is time to hire a lawyer experienced in domestic abuse.
 If you lack the financial resources, ask for legal assistance at a shelter for domestic violence victims.
 You need to move quickly with the restraining order before it can take effect.